Flamenco/stackeditpro/Grav Connector.md

 When you are done editing, push your changes back to Grav from any device.

+If you modify your content directly on Grav, you should delete the folder on StackEditPro and re-download it.

 # Grav Website Structure
 Grav websites have a directory for each web page.
 The directory name is the page name, and it contains a markdown file for the page content.
 The markdown file filename determines the content template used for rendering the page, and not the page name.